GL_Discover Hub_Stocks_1920x1280_PositivePink_01

 Sector concentration

 Growth investing is frequently concentrated in sectors such as technology, healthcare, or consumer discretionary, where rapid innovation drives expansion.
-While these sectors can deliver strong growth, they are also susceptible to industry-specific risks.
+While these sectors may deliver strong growth in some periods, they are also susceptible to industry-specific risks.

 For example, regulatory changes, technological disruptions, or a slowdown in innovation can cause significant losses across an entire sector, putting investors at risk.